ngomalalibo/stocktradingapp/README.md

 https://stockportfoliomgr.herokuapp.com/portfolio (param: username)
 https://stockportfoliomgr.herokuapp.com/stockprice/{companyname} eg. nflx for Netflix

-The Java application has been built using the Spring framework.
+The Java application is built using the Spring framework.
 The backend is a NoSQL MongoDB database hosted remotely on Atlas.
 The application retrieves current stock price information from the IEX Cloud service API and uses that information to manage client portfolios in real-time.
 Clients can fund their accounts, buy & sell securities and view their portfolio details for a selected time period using the /transaction endpoint.

-The application has the following tests.
+The application has the a suite of unit and integration tests.
 All of which are currently passing.
-Security has been implemented and is being tested:
+Token-based Security has been fully implemented:
 Ten (10) Unit tests for the Database services
-Nine (13) Integration tests for the controllers and database services
+Thirteen (13) Integration tests for the controllers and database services

 The details of the implementation are as follows:
 Domain Models (Entities) and the data points are below: